canonical/ubuntu-server-documentation/tutorial/managing-software.rst

 Updating the system with APT
 ============================

-The first thing we always want to do with a new system (whether a VM or a "live" machine) is to run an update to make sure we have the latest versions of all the default software.
+The first thing we always want to do with a new system (whether a VM, container, bare metal, or cloud instance) is to make sure we have the latest versions of all the pre-installed software.

-Debian packages, commonly referred to as **debs**, are the standard software in Ubuntu.
+Debian packages, commonly referred to as **debs**, are the standard software package format in Ubuntu.
 They can be identified by the ``.deb`` file extension.

 Every Linux distribution has their own preferred **package manager** for installing, updating and removing packages.
 In Ubuntu, the default package manager is `Advanced Packaging Tool <https://wiki.debian.org/AptCLI>`_ (or APT, for short).

 APT handles all of your system software (and other deb packages).
-APT is a *repository*; it contains both the **database** of all the available packages in Ubuntu, and it stores the **packages** themselves.
+It provides an interface to the Ubuntu Archive *repository*, so it can access both the **database** of all the packages available in Ubuntu, and the means to handle the **packages** themselves.

 There are two APT commands we need to update our system: ``update`` and ``upgrade``, which we will always run in that order.

 apt update
 ----------